 Responsible for managing the inventory and distribution of AA literature to local groups and individuals.
 This includes ensuring a sufficient supply of books, pamphlets, and other materials.
 The chair may also handle sales transactions during meetings and events.
 Their role is crucial in providing resources and promoting awareness of AA literature.

-Responsible for receiving and compiling up-to-date meeting schedule and pertinent information from groups within county.
-Compiling and updating the county-wide meeting list.
+Responsible for receiving and compiling up-to-date meeting schedule and pertinent information from groups within the county.
 Ensuring the availability and distribution of the meeting list to members, newcomers, and other interested individuals.